 Czech and Slovak borders were open for a few weeks now but I didn’t want to be the first one to cross the borders.
 I wanted to observe and see what happens first.
-Numbers of infected increased but not fatally so everything was good to go.
+The number of infected increased but not fatally so everything was good to go.

 To make it clear, I was able to cross the borders theoretically.

 As a Slovak, I could come back to my home country but I was required to go through state quarantine for 2 weeks, testing, smart quarantine, or regular quarantine, and many other safety measures that changed by the day.
-Returning back to Czech would be just as complicated and besides, as a health care worker, we were not really allowed to take days off work.
+Returning back to the Czech would be just as complicated and besides, as health care workers, we were not really allowed to take days off work.

 Healthcare was suffering enough.